bhisaac/5eFP/5eFP-SRD.md

 If your character would gain the same proficiency from two different sources, choose a different tool proficiency instead.

 ### Languages
-Some backgrounds also allow characters to learn additional languages beyond those given by species.
+Some backgrounds also allow characters to learn additional languages beyond those given by their species.
 See “Languages.”

 ### Equipment
 Each background provides a package of starting equipment.